 “At P&G, we believe that actions speak louder than words.
 The increased use of PCR plastic across our hair care portfolio of brands, demonstrate our continued commitment to driving real change,” said Virginie Helias, Vice President of Global Sustainability, P&G. “The Head & Shoulders recyclable shampoo bottle made with beach plastic is a world’s first in the hair care category.
 Increasing the use of recycled plastic in the packaging of our flagship brands, like Pantene and Head & Shoulders, makes it easier for consumers to choose more sustainable products, without any trade-offs.
 So while we’re proud of what we’ve done and what we’re doing, we know there is much more work ahead.”

 “This partnership represents an important step for TerraCycle.
 We are proud to be working with one of the world’s largest brands to create a breakthrough product.
 Creating the world’s first recyclable shampoo bottle with beach plastics is a start of an important journey.
 With the circular economy gaining more traction, we hope that other global brands will work with green suppliers and use their influence to drive change for the benefit of the environment.”
 Tom Szaky, CEO, TerraCycle.

-“This partnership between SUEZ, TerraCycle and P&G represents an exciting step in the creation of a world first for consumers, a recyclable shampoo bottle made of beach plastics.
-We hope that other organisations will continue to partner with different providers in order to deliver major environmental changes in this industry and hopefully across other industries too.
+“This partnership between SUEZ, TerraCycle and P&G represents an exciting step in the creation of a world first for consumers.
+I mean a recyclable shampoo bottle made of beach plastics.
+We hope that other organizations will continue to partner with different providers.
+All in order to deliver major environmental changes in this industry and hopefully across other industries too.
 With 9 dedicated plastic facilities across Europe, Suez is already producing 170,000 tons of high quality recycled polymers.”
 Jean-Marc Boursier, Group Senior Executive VP in charge of Recycling & Recovery Europe, SUEZ.